Spinal Cord and Functions of Afferent (Sensory) and Efferent (Motor) Nerve Tracts

 Electrophysiology

-Nerve fibers- Definition, Classification, Functions
+Nerve fibers- Definition, Classification

-Nerve fibers, also known as axons, are the long, thread-like projections of nerve cells (neurons) that transmit electrical impulses and information throughout the nervous system.
+Nerve fibers Nerve fibers, also known as axons, are the long, thread-like projections of nerve cells (neurons) that transmit electrical impulses and information throughout the nervous system.
 These fibers can be classified based on various criteria, and their properties vary accordingly.
-Here’s a classification and overview of nerve fibers based on different characteristics: Classification of Nerve Fibers … Read more
+Here’s a classification and overview of nerve fibers based on different characteristics: Classification of … Read more

 Neuroglia- Definition, Types, Functions